TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 We have made some changes in the template for this assignment, you need to merge the changes from `upstream/assignment3`.
 See [Pulling in changes from upstream](/documentation/git.html#pulling-in-changes-from-upstream) on how to do this.
 Merging these changes provides you with an improved pretty-printing strategy in `MiniJava/trans/pp.str` which parenthesises expressions according to your priorities.

+#### Syntax Definition

+Before you start with the actual assignment, you should make sure that

+1. your syntax definition provides all start symbols needed by your test cases,
+2. your context-free syntax is specified in templates of the form

+        Sort             = <...>
+        Sort.Constructor = <...>
+        Sort             = [...]
+        Sort.Constructor = [...]

+3. your start symbol in `editor/MiniJava.main.esv` is set to `Program` or `Start` so that your editor accepts only complete MiniJava programs.

 ### Anatomy of a Spoofax Project

 Until now, you mainly worked on files in the `syntax` folder of your project.